janscience/Teensy_Amp/R3.0/README.md

 ![gain](images/gain1kOhm-1mV-traces.png)
 ![gainspectrum](images/gain1kOhm-1mV-spectra.png)

+### Conclusion

-Amplifier and/or Teensy produce many harmonics.
+- Amplifier and/or Teensy produce many harmonics.
 And they are only about 25dB below the fundamental.

-### Filter tests
+- Noisy at gains larger x100.

+## Transfer function and filter tests

 In files [`tests/filter-*.wav`](tests) a 20mV rms signal was sampled with 44kHz and its frequency was increased as follows: 10Hz, 12.5Hz, 16Hz,